Travel guide

 Regional pack vs. one eSIM per country

-The rule is simple: if you're going to visit two or three countries on the continent, the regional pack is usually cheaper and more convenient than adding individual plans.
-If you only visit one country, an individual eSIM for that destination might better suit your data needs.
+The rule is simple: if you're visiting two or three countries on the continent, the regional pack is usually cheaper and more convenient than adding individual plans.
+If you're only visiting one country, a single eSIM for that destination might better suit your data needs.
 Here's a comparison.

 Travel scenario Best option Why

-Only United States USA eSIM Plan adjusted to a single country, without paying for coverage you don't use
+Only United States USA eSIM Plan tailored for a single country, without paying for coverage you won't use

-USA + Canada North America eSIM One plan for both, without changing when crossing the border
+USA + Canada North America eSIM One plan for both, no need to change when crossing the border

 USA + Canada + Mexico North America eSIM A single QR for the entire route, fixed price